-How does conveyancing in Wadhurst differ for new build properties?
+How does conveyancing in Wadhurst differ for newly converted properties?

-Most buyers of new build property in Wadhurst approach us having been asked by the seller to exchange contracts and commit to the purchase even before the property is finished.
-This is because developers in Wadhurst tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Wadhurst contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the residence is constructed.
+This is because new home sellers in Wadhurst typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Wadhurst or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Wadhurst or who has acted in the same development.

 I have been told by numerous estate agents to expect up to two months for Wadhurst conveyancing to complete.This was four weeks ago.
 The property information was only sent from the vendors lawyer yesterday so now does it countdown?